-The presentations in this session will look at methods to improve project economics by optimizing train size, leveraging LNG for extraction or transportation of associated products, and improving process efficiency through data analytics and the application of new process technologies.
+The presentations in this session will look at methods to improve project economics by optimizing train size, including flexibility in the design and leveraging LNG for extraction or transportation of associated products, and improving process efficiency through data analytics and the application of new process technologies.

 Christopher CaswellDirector, LNG Technology and DevelopmentKBR

 Tobias EckardtGlobal Technology Manager, Natural GasBASF Catalysts Germany GmbH